What Is Viscose Fabric & Is It Sustainable?

 This also offers an 80% reduction in greenhouse emissions compared to traditional conventional viscose production.

 Despite the improvement, Lenzing Modal is only ranked D in the Made-By Environmental Benchmark for Fibres.
-This puts it ahead of cotton, wool, conventional viscose, and bamboo viscose but it’s still only a middle rating, sitting alongside synthetic fabrics like virgin polyester.
+This puts it ahead of cotton, wool, conventional viscose, and bamboo viscose, but it’s still only a middle rating, sitting alongside virgin synthetic fibers.

-Enter lyocell.
-Lyocell is the third generation of cellulosic fibers, following on from viscose and modal.
+Lyocell fabric is the third generation of cellulosic fibers.

-Tencel™ lyocell, again made by Lenzing, is the most sustainable.
-It’s in class B of the Made-By Environmental Benchmark for Fibres, two classes ahead of modal and three classes ahead of bamboo viscose and generic viscose.
+TENCEL™ lyocell, again made by Lenzing, is the most sustainable.
+It’s in class B of the Made-By Environmental Benchmark for Fibres, two classes ahead of modal and three classes ahead of bamboo and generic viscose.

 It uses a closed-loop process that recycles almost all (upwards of 95%) the water and chemicals.
 Sodium hydroxide is replaced with an organic solvent.